Hide the Divide

 “It’s got to change.
 We can’t have that kind of scenery.
 It’s indecent.”

-When she showed Kelsey the photo a few minutes later in a back corner of the kitchen, Kelsey gasped and began hitching up her pants, tightening her belt and pulling down her shirt.
+When she showed Lisa the photo a few minutes later in a back corner of the kitchen, Lisa gasped and began hitching up her pants, tightening her belt and pulling down her shirt.

 “Doesn’t matter how much you pull up your pants and cinch that belt, when your shirt’s too short, the